makersacademy/taster2.0/challenge_2.md

   - On the top, right
   - Needs to be a block that push other elements underneath
   - It has the "monospace" font
-  - The link (make it open in a new tab)
+  - The link (make it open in a new tab with an attribute)

 2. Go on with the article:
   - Is relatively positioned after the menu